crashingthedance/blog.crashingthedance.com/_posts/2015-02-21-what-does-gonzaga-deserve.md

 win out until the ACC final, you could easily say each of them also deserves a
 #1 seed.

-Gonzaga may end up with a #1 seed (and if they do, they'll be follow the [Seattle to Los Angeles path](http://crashingthedance.com/distance), but if they win out and don't get a #1 seed, it doesn't mean that they didn't deserve it.
+Gonzaga may end up with a #1 seed (and if they do, they'll follow the [Seattle to Los Angeles path](http://crashingthedance.com/distance), but if they win out and don't get a #1 seed, it doesn't mean that they didn't deserve it.